JakeSteam/blog-personal/_posts/2024-04-07-reddit-mobile-achievements-guide.md

 In April 2024, Reddit added 18 achievements to the mobile app, grouped into 3 categories (and added 20+ more later).
 Here's all the details, and how to unlock all 42 achievements!

-_PS: If you have images of any of the missing achievements, please [email](mailto:jake@jakelee.co.uk) or [reddit me](https://reddit.com/u/jakesteam) the images so I can add them and credit you!_
+_PS: If you have the 300/400/500 day achievements, send me a message [on reddit](https://reddit.com/u/jakesteam) so I can add them!_

 ## What are achievements?